reillyeo/RubyRed/README.md

 Install RubyRed by cloning or forking this repository.
 (Note: the paths used by the default parameters assume that the RubyRed directory exists at the location $HOME/my_scripts/RubyRed).

-Guppy barcoder binary is required if you want RubyRed to demultiplex your data.
+The Guppy barcoder binary is required to be downloaded and added to your $PATH if you want RubyRed to demultiplex your data.
 Otherwise, demultiplex prior to starting, and use -d flag.

 QIIME2 amplicon distribution must be downloaded in a conda environment called qiime2: